 Payment Due by Period

 Total Less Than 1 Year 1 - 3 Years 3 - 5 Years More Than 5 Years

 (In thousands)

-Loan commitments \$ 7,500 7,500 -
+Loan commitments \$ 18,000 18,000

+Commitments for capital calls to investment funds 150,917 45,275 90,550 15,092

-Lease obligations (1) 1,173 378 795
+Lease obligations (1) 846 416 430

-Life claims payable (2) 63,287 63,287
+Claims payable (2) 77,687 77,687

-Other long-term reserve liabilities reflected on the balance sheet under GAAP (3) 13,693,923 1,068,214 1,956,531 1,732,590 8,936,588
+Other long-term reserve liabilities reflected on the balance sheet under GAAP (3) 12,834,588 1,034,090 1,905,210 1,700,302 8,194,986

-Total \$ 13,765,883 1,139,379 1,957,326 1,732,590 8,936,588
+Total \$ 13,082,038 1,175,468 1,996,190 1,700,302 8,210,078

-(1) Refer to Note (17) Commitments and Contingencies in the Notes to Consolidated Financial Statements relating to Company leases.

-(2) Claims payable include benefit and claim liabilities for life, accident and health policies which the Company believes the amount and timing of the payment is essentially fixed and determinable.
-Such amounts generally relate to incurred and reported death, critical illness, accident and health claims including an estimate of claims incurred but not reported.

-(3) Other long-term liabilities include estimated life and annuity obligations related to death claims, policy surrenders, policy withdrawals, maturities and annuity payments based on mortality, lapse, annuitization, and withdrawal assumptions consistent with the Company's historical experience.
+- (1) Refer to Note (17) Commitments and Contingencies in the accompanying Notes to Consolidated Financial Statements in this report relating to Company leases. - (2) Claims payable include benefit and claim liabilities for life, accident and health policies which the Company believes the amount and timing of the payment is essentially fixed and determinable.
+Such amounts generally relate to incurred and reported death, critical illness, accident and health claims including an estimate of claims incurred but not reported. - (3) Other long-term liabilities include estimated life and annuity obligations related to death claims, policy surrenders, policy withdrawals, maturities and annuity payments based on mortality, lapse, annuitization, and withdrawal assumptions consistent with the Company's historical experience.
 These estimated life and annuity obligations are undiscounted projected cash outflows that assume interest crediting and market growth consistent with assumptions used in amortizing deferred acquisition costs.
 They do not include any offsets for future premiums or deposits.
 Other long-term liabilities also include determinable payout patterns related to immediate annuities.
 Due to the significance of the assumptions used, the actual cash outflows will differ both in amount and timing, possibly materially, from these estimates.